sparrowcode/AlertKit/README.md

 alertView.dismissByTap = false
 ```

-Also you can manually dismiss all alerts, simple call this:
+Also, you can manually dismiss all alerts, simply call this:

 ```swift
 SPAlert.dismiss()